intel/crypto-api-toolkit/README.md

   ``$ sudo apt-get install dkms libprotobuf10 autoconf libcppunit-dev autotools-dev libc6-dev libtool build-essential``

 - Intel(R) SGX software components
-  -  The SDK, driver and PSW can be downloaded and installed from <a href=https://download.01.org/intel-sgx/latest/linux-latest/distro>Intel SGX Linux 2.19.100.3</a> or can be built from the source from https://github.com/intel/linux-sgx.
+  -  The SDK, driver and PSW can be downloaded and installed from <a href=https://download.01.org/intel-sgx/latest/linux-latest/distro/ubuntu22.04-server/>Intel SGX Linux 2.21.100.1</a> or can be built from the source from https://github.com/intel/linux-sgx.
 In-kernel versions of the SGX driver can also be used (from Linux kernel versions 5.11).
-  - Intel(R) SGX SSL can be built and installed from the source (https://github.com/intel/intel-sgx-ssl).
-CTK has been validated with Intel(R) SGX SSL built with OpenSSL version 1.1.1t without mitigation and with All-Loads-Mitigation for CVE-2020-0551.
+  - Intel(R) SGX SSL can be built and installed from the source (https://github.com/intel/intel-sgx-ssl/tree/3.0_Rev1).
+CTK has been validated with Intel(R) SGX SSL (Release 3.0_Rev1) built with OpenSSL version 3.0.10 without mitigation.
   - (For DCAP support) The latest version of DCAP binaries and driver can be downloaded and installed from https://download.01.org/intel-sgx/ or built from the source from https://github.com/intel/SGXDataCenterAttestationPrimitives.

-> **NOTE** This version of CTK is configured to build with, and validated against Intel SGX SDK v2.19.100.3 and SGX in-kernel driver part of Linux kernel v5.18, and SGXSSL binaries without mitigation and with All-Loads-Mitigation for CVE-2020-0551.
+> **NOTE** This version of CTK is configured to build with, and validated against Intel SGX SDK v2.21.100.1 and SGX in-kernel driver part of Linux kernel v5.18, and SGXSSL binaries (Release 3.0_Rev1) built with OpenSSL version 3.0.10) without any mitigation.

 ## Building the source